ipfs/ipfs-docs/docs/how-to/ipfs-updater.md

 # ipfs-update

-The ipfs-update tool is a command-line utility that can be used to install, uninstall, dowgrade and upgrade IPFS [Kubo](../install/command-line.md).
+The ipfs-update tool is a command-line utility that can be used to install, uninstall, downgrade and upgrade IPFS [Kubo](../install/command-line.md).

 :::callout
 See the [project repository](https://github.com/ipfs/ipfs-update#from-source) if you'd prefer to build ipfs-update from source.